chpramod/Computer-Vision/image-captioning/README.md

 $ th eval.lua
 ```
 Generates captions for the test images and stores them in `vis.json` in `vis` folder along with the corresponding images that are copied to `vis/imgs`.

+### References :
+1. Show and Tell : A Neural Image Caption Generator
+2. Deep Visual-Semantic Alignments for Generating Image Descriptions (for further work)

 [Val2014]:<http://mscoco.org/dataset/#download>
 [Ref]:<https://github.com/karpathy/neuraltalk2>